Papazchavo/code-db/README.md

 ### Lodash

-You can extend lowdb with Lodash (or other libraries).
+You can extend codedb with Lodash (or other libraries).
 To be able to extend it, we're not using `JSONPreset` here.
 Instead, we're using lower components.

 ```ts
 import { code } from 'codedb'